sybrew/the-seo-framework/readme.txt

 		* Tooltips despawn 25% quicker now.
 		* Tapping the tooltip no longer conjures tooltip animations, potentially saving battery-life.
 		* Administrative Markdown-text now generates a tad swifter.
+		* Throughout the plugin, we found ways to reduce opcodes.
 	* **Timestamps:**
 		* The plugin no longer rectifies the timezones for its timestamps in the sitemap or for Facebook/Open Graph meta data, for it now relies on WP 5.3's patches.
 	* **Notices:**